MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/web-server/tuning-iis-10.md

 ## User-mode settings

-The settings in this section affect the IIS 10.0 worker process behavior.
+The settings in this section affect the IISÂ 10.0 worker process behavior.
 Most of these settings can be found in the following XML configuration file:

 %SystemRoot%\\system32\\inetsrv\\config\\applicationHost.config